Welcome to my website.

 I am Mishio Yamanaka and I am a Ph.D. candidate in history at the University of North Carolina at Chapel Hill.

 My research focuses on the nineteenth century American South, Creoles of color in Louisiana, and digital humanities.

-I am currently writing my dissertation titled, “Separation Is Not Equality”: The Racial Desegregation Movement of Creoles of Color in New Orleans, 1865-1900.”
-This dissertation explores how the community of Creoles of color developed their political power to achieve social equality in public space after the Civil War.
+I am currently writing my dissertation titled, “Separation Is Not Equality!: The Racial Desegregation Movement of Creoles of Color in New Orleans, 1862-1900.”
+Combining archival research with digital methodologies, I examine how Creoles of color advocated for equal access to public schools, transportation, and churches as fundamental tenets of civil rights after slavery.